 Consider the following when using templates:

-- Disable the target device that serves as the template to permit all target devices using this template to be added to the database, but not permit the target device to boot.
+- Disable the target device that serves as the template.
+Disabling it adds all target devices using this template to the database, but does not permit the target device to boot.

 - Target devices receive a message requesting that they first contact the administrator before being allowed to boot.

 - ‘T’ appears in light blue on the device serving as the template.
-New target devices automatically have a name generated and all other properties will be taken from the default template target device.
+New target devices automatically have a name generated and all other properties are taken from the default template target device.
 No user interaction is required.

 Creating a VM with nested virtualization

-In some cases, you may want to create a nested virtualization paradigm for a VM.
-If your environment uses Device Guard and you want to create a template from the VM running Device Guard, PVS has no means to know if this functionality was setup for that particular VM.
-To resolve this issue, you can manually enable Device Guard on the Hyper-V host using a PowerShell command after the VM has been created using the XenDesktop Setup Wizard.
+Sometimes, you want to create a nested virtualization paradigm for a VM.
+If your environment uses Device Guard and you want to create a template from the VM running Device Guard, consider that Citrix Provisioning is unaware that this functionality was set up for that particular VM.
+To resolve this issue, manually enable Device Guard on the Hyper-V host using a PowerShell command.
+Perform this operation after the VM has been created using the XenDesktop Setup Wizard.

 To configure a VM to use Device Guard: